miriam-lau/Lullaby/README.md

 ## Features
 - Users can freestyle play and press keyboard keys to play piano notes.
 - Users can choose from a collection of songs to play.
 - Each song will have a song page showing the sequence of computer keys to play the chosen song.
+Upon song selection, the song display appears to guide the user to play the song.
 - Each key press will trigger several star burst animations shown randomly on the screen.

 ![song page](./docs/song_display_page.png)